 Conventional machine learning requires the specific supervision of programmers, who define the learning goals to reduce the complexity of the data as much as possible: thanks to the expert's guidance, the machine will recognize patterns more easily.
 Advances such as the zero-shot learning paradigms are, however, reducing this need.

-On the other hand, human supervision is reduced in deep learning processes: the system is able, to a large extent, to self-regulate and define the categories and hierarchies to be used for learning.
+Human supervision is reduced in deep learning processes: the system is able, to a large extent, to self-regulate and define the categories and hierarchies to be used for learning.

-Data privacy and control in deep learning
+Data Privacy and Control in deep learning

-On the one hand, experts have drawn attention to the bias that the tools could be applying, which would have a particularly significant impact when making decisions that affect individuals (e.g., during hiring processes).
+Experts have drawn attention to the bias that the tools could be applying, which would have a particularly significant impact when making decisions that affect individuals (e.g., during hiring processes).
 The lack of transparency around how a system comes to a particular conclusion can also result in problems at the ethical level when using deep learning technology.

 With respect to data privacy, deep learning AI is also currently facing the following dilemma: how to exploit the full potential of the data without compromising its privacy and, in addition, comply with data protection legislation.